 Short Drive, 15 minutes from the University of Arkansas campus, just off I-49, scenic beauty in a private setting, rugged, secluded, amazing spirit of the hills.

-Camping is dispersed with private space easily found.
+Camping at Baby Bears is dispersed with secluded space easily found.
 Hike in camps get the best sites but some RV parking and drive in camps are available.
 The camps can be large enough for tens of tents or a single hammock tied into a hidden spot.
 We do not have elevated pads and safari tents.
 This is not 'Glam-Camping'.
 There is enough room for several groups of campers to all be in seclusion and private areas.
 We have some camping gear available for rent and are happy to share our knowledge and tricks of living in these woods.

 Warning: Camping on our property is in a wild area.
 There are animals and plants that can be very dangerous to humans.
 DEET is the only effective treatment for ticks and mosquitoes and I've been active in these woods for over 30 years.
 Deep Woods Off and Tea Tree oil are necessities.
 Do not camp in the Ozarks thinking all natural bug juice will protect you.
 Have the DEET for a back-up.

 Birds are everywhere around Baby Bears Camp.
 Many finches and buntings, sparrows and...
 List every song bird in America.
 We also have raptors, several kinds of hawks and falcons, eagles pass by on occasion and buzzards frequent the bluffs.
 One pond generates thermal lift and buzzards catch the wind to rise several thousand feet.
 Ducks, geese, kingfishers and herons drop in on the ponds as well.
 Last week Sarah and I walked up on two pileated woodpeckers playing, flying loops and hopping down in the bottoms.
 They had all the energy of Woody the Woodpecker cartoons.
 In winter the population turns over to woodcocks, robins, crows, blue jays and sparrow sized birds like cedar wax wings and too many more for a complete list.
-This year I have seen one bald eagle passing through the valley.
-They are common around the lakes and large rivers but a new sight in our woods.

 Another great characteristic of Baby Bear Camp is visiting West Fork.
 This cool Ozark city is a short walk to a variety of restaurants, weekend music venues, an excellent grocery store, farmers market, beautiful city parks and some really nice people in a town with a funky vibe.